Skip to content

 Click here for the previous slide.
 Click here for the next slide.

-Monument is an online medication-assisted treatment program that helps those who want to quit or cut back on drinking.
+Monument is an online medication-assisted treatment (MAT) program that helps those who want to quit or cut back on drinking.
 It also provides one-on-one therapy and peer support groups.
 All of Monument’s recovery therapists are licensed mental health professionals with a strong background in addiction recovery and alcohol therapy.
-Monument’s physicians all prescribe naltrexone and disulfiram.
-Two truly incredible features of Monument’s services are the moderated peer support group meetings and community forums.
+Monument’s physicians can prescribe naltrexone and disulfiram.

 Overall rating of 4 out of 5 possible.